goatslacker/akira/README.md

       a - b
     }

-    -- invoking sum...
+Invoking

     sum: 1 2

-    -- invoking functions with no args
+Invoking with no arguments

     'hello-world'.to-string!

-    -- IIFE
+IIFE

     fn [] {
       number-of-balloons = 99
     }!

-    -- Anonymous functions
+Anonymous functions

     fn [x] x * x

 ### Pipes

-    -- functions can also be invoked with pipes
+Functions can also be invoked or chained with pipes
     sum: 1 2 | print        -- print(sum(1, 2))

-    -- multiple expressions can be piped together
+Multiple expressions can be piped together
     1 | id | print           -- print(id(1))

-    -- previous args are carried over into function calls -- also have some sugar functions such for operations like comparisons.
+Previous arguments are carried over into the next function call...
     1 | sum: 2 | (== 3)   -- sum(2, 1) === 3

-    -- or you can use `underscore` to place your arg
+...and you can use _ (underscore) to place your argument
     2 | sub: _ 1 | (== 1)    -- sub(2, 1) === 1

+### Scope

+In akira you may not redeclare a variable, so in reality variables are not really variables, they are symbols; you can also think of them as constants.

+    a = 1
+    b = true
+    c = [1 2 3]
+    b = false    -- throws a ReferenceError at compile time

+So this prevents you from shadowing symbols and misusing scope.
+You also don't need to include the 'var' as there are no globals.

+    a = 1        -- outter `a`
+    b = 2
+    c = fn [] {
+      a = 2      -- creates a local `a`
+      b          -- `b` can be accessed in here
+    }

 ### Conditionals

+If statements

     n = 4
     is-n-four = if n == 4
       then true
       else false

+Multiple conditions

     cond
       n == 4 ? n